 - neutral oil for pan-frying (or use olive oil, see notes)

-Separate the different parts of the banana blossoms: the long, thin floret pieces (bottom left); the petals (top left); and the hearts (right).
+- Separate the different parts of the banana blossoms: the long, thin floret pieces, the petals, and the hearts (right).
+If using hearts of palm or artichokes, skip this step.